ScottHelme/draft-helme-expect-staple/draft-helme-expect-staple.md

   : See HTTP Expect-Staple Host.

 HTTP Expect-Staple
-  : is the overall name for the combined UA- and server-side security policy defined by this specification.
+  : overall name for the combined UA- and server-side security policy defined by this specification.

 HTTP Expect-Staple Host
-  : is a conformant host implementing the HTTP server aspects of HTTP Expect-Staple.
+  : a conformant host implementing the HTTP server aspects of HTTP Expect-Staple.
 This means that an Expect-Staple Host returns the "Expect-Staple" HTTP response header field in its HTTP response messages sent over secure transport.

 Known Expect-Staple Host
-  : is an Expect-Staple Host that the UA has noted as such.
+  : an Expect-Staple Host that the UA has noted as such.
 See
   {{noting-expect-staple}} for particulars.

 UA
-  : is an acronym for "user agent".
+  : an acronym for "user agent".
 For the purposes of this specification, a UA is an HTTP client application typically actively manipulated by a user
   {{!RFC2616}}.

 Unknown Expect-Staple Host
-  : is an Expect-Staple Host that the UA has not noted.
+  : an Expect-Staple Host that the UA has not noted.

 # Server and Client Behavior